hkatic/clock/addon/globalPlugins/clock/ephem/doc/angle.rst

     14:12:45.77

 As with PyEphem dates,
-doing math with a PyEphem angle results in an unadorned float being returned.
+doing math with a PyEphem angle results in an unadorned float in radians being returned.

     >>> type(j.dec).__name__
     'Angle'
     >>> a = j.dec + 3.14
     >>> type(a).__name__
     'float'

+Setting angles follows the same rules: a float is interpreted as radians while a string is parsed as degrees or hours, as appropriate.

+    >>> print(ephem.degrees('45.0'))
+    45:00:00.0
+    >>> print(ephem.degrees(3.141593))
+    180:00:00.1

 If you want to display the result of a computation as an attractively formatted angle,